denniskb/hy475/assign2_ekf/README.md

     5. Implement the (non-linear) function `h` whose job it is to relate our state `mu=[s, v]` to the measurement `z` (the camera angle, called "alpha" in the diagram above).
     6. Fill in the Jacobian matrix `H`.
 You will need to use the [chain rule](https://en.wikipedia.org/wiki/Chain_rule) for this.
     7. Calculate the observation error and store it in `Q`.
 The camera reports its angle with an error STD of 0.02 rad.
-- In addition your lecture material, the built-in debugger, the `console.log()` function and ofc. the issue tracker, you can use the following sanity checks to judge whether you're on the right track:
+- In addition to your lecture material, the built-in debugger, the `console.log()` function and ofc. the issue tracker, you can use the following sanity checks to judge whether you're on the right track:
     - With the noise turned off, your EKF implementation should still produce a MSE of ~0.
     - *Turn on the noise*.
     - Set `Q` to 0, so that the EKF bases its answer on the measurement `z` alone.
 You should obtain a MSE of ~2000 and your plot should look similar to fig. **X**.